 How To Take Advantage Of The FEIE

-As a U.S. person, the FEIE allows you to exclude up to US$102,100 in earned income on your taxes if you live and work outside the United States.
+As a U.S. person, the FEIE allows you to exclude up to US$120,000 in earned income on your taxes if you live and work outside the United States.

-These figures are both for 2017, and the amount generally goes up every year by a small increment.
+These figures are both for 2023, and the amount generally goes up every year by a small increment—to keep up with inflation.

-It’s important to note that we are referring to earned income, which means that the income must be the result of actual wages from an employer (including you if you are the owner of a business).
+It’s important to note that this exclusion applies to earned income, which means that the income must be the result of actual wages from an employer (including you, if you are the owner of a business).

-Income from social security, private pensions, dividends, alimony benefits, and the like do not qualify for the exclusion.
+Income from social security, private pensions, dividends, alimony benefits, and the like do not qualify.

 The FEIE is meant to mitigate the tax burden for United States citizens working abroad.
 For some workers, however, it may be better to forego the FEIE if you are earning a high salary in a high tax country.
 In that case, you could owe less U.S. taxes if you take the foreign tax credit.